chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 chainctl iam groups create enforce-demo-group --no-parent
 ```

 You’ll be asked whether you want to continue and to confirm logging in again.
-As long as you are willing to continue, press `y` in response to each prompt.
+As long as you are willing to continue, press `y` (case insensitive) or `ENTER` in response to each prompt.

 ```
 Continue?
-[Y,n]: y
+[Y,n]:
 Changes to your account require you to login again to be reflected locally.
 Continue?
-[Y,n]: y
+[Y,n]:
 ```

 You’ll receive feedback that your token was successfully exchanged and that your ID is valid.